MDNA (album): Background and collaborations

-Following the end of her eleventh studio album, Hard Candy (2008) era, Madonna branched out into different ventures.
+Following the end of her eleventh studio album, Hard Candy (2008), Madonna branched out into different ventures.
 She released her third greatest-hits album, Celebration (2009), introduced her Material Girl clothing line, opened Hard Candy Fitness centers across the world, and unveiled fashion brand Truth or Dare by Madonna which included perfumes, footwear, underclothing, and accessories.
 She also directed her second feature film, W.E., a biographical piece about the affair between King Edward VIII and Wallis Simpson.

 As filming for W.E. was in progress, Madonna posted a message on her Facebook page exclaiming: "Its official!
 I need to move.
 I need to sweat.
 I need to make new music!
 Music I can dance to.
 I'm on the lookout for the maddest, sickest, most badass people to collaborate with.
 I'm just saying."
 She started working with producer William Orbit, with whom the singer had not collaborated since her eighth studio album, Music (2000).
 Noting that they shared great camaraderie, Madonna felt that Orbit would align with her musical choices.

 In July 2011, French DJ Martin Solveig was invited for a writing session in London.
-Originally Madonna had enlisted Solveig for one song, but they ended up composing three in total—"Give Me All Your Luvin'", "I Don't Give A" and "Turn Up the Radio".
+Originally Madonna had enlisted Solveig for one song, but they ended up composing six in total: "B-Day Song", "Beautiful Killer", "Give Me All Your Luvin'", "I Don't Give A", "I Fucked Up" and "Turn Up the Radio".
 In an interview with Billboard, Solveig felt that being Madonna's record producer would have been intimidating for him, so he avoided "thinking about the [singer], and do something that just makes sense".
 Several other producers joined the album, including Alessandro "Alle" Benassi and his brother Benny Benassi, The Demolition Crew, Michael Malih and Indiigo.
 Madonna enlisted female rappers Nicki Minaj and M.I.A., wanting to collaborate with "women who [...] have a strong sense of themselves".
 Australian singer Sia also submitted several proposals for the album, however, none of them made the final cut.
+In 2020, French-disc jockey, David Guetta, claimed that Madonna had been interested in working with him on the album, following the success of his remix to her 2009 single "Revolver".
+However, after he disclosed his Scorpio star sign, Madonna did not progress further with the idea.

+In May 2012, producer William Orbit stated that some of the best tracks of MDNA didn't make it to the final tracklisting because of timing issues, saying that those "breathtaking" records ended up on Chris Brown's Fortune and Kreayshawn’s Somethin' 'Bout Kreay.